Get started with Source Control

 The step by step guide to get started with tracking all object modifications in your Microsoft Dynamics NAV & Business Central installation.

 Learn how to set up the Source Control connector, create your first snapshot and setting up the connection to your database.

-Watch the video guide, or follow each step below for a more detailed guide.
+Watch the video guide, or follow each step below to get started with the configuration

 Please note that creating a new user in an incognito browser does not work.